 #5 Get a Free Credit Report

 You always will be better off shopping for a second mortgage when you know what your credit score is.
 If you have a credit score 700 or above, you will have more options for a second mortgage than if you have a 650 FICO.
 In most cases, the lower your credit score is, the more equity you will need to get approved for a 2nd mortgage loan in today’s housing market.

 #6 Pay More Now or Get Lower Rate?

 If you are keeping this loan for a long time, it may be better for you to pay more points up front to get a lower rate.
-If you think you will refinance this loan or pay it offer in a few years, you may want to opt for a lower rate and pay more now.
+If you think you will refinance this loan or pay it offer in a few years, you may want to opt for a lower mortgage rate and pay more now.

 That maximum rate varies per lender, but it is quite high.
 Also, after the draw period ends after five or 10 years, you start to pay interest and principal.

 Whether you want a low but variable rate, but a higher but fixed rate will depend upon your situation, finances and risk tolerance.
 Before signing documentation it is imperative that you shop for the best second mortgage rates on a loan program that you qualify for.
 (Expect terms on 2nd mortgages to range from 10 to 30-years.)